DavidFirth/alt3/docs/_pages/leagues/england-championship.md

-This page is normally updated 2 hours after each scheduled match kickoff time, unless a match is still in play.
+This page is normally updated at around 0700 (UK time), on days after a match has been played.

 {% include leagues/england-championship/alt3-table.html %}